node-pcap/node_pcap/node_ko_article.md

 If you are on some other kind of system, I don't know the exact command to install `libpcap-dev`, but it is a very common library that's widely available.

-Once you have `libpcap`, you'll obviously need `node`.
-To install `node_pcap`, you need `npm`.
-Install `node_pcap` like this:
+Once you have `libpcap` and node, you just need `npm`.
+Install `node_pcap` with `npm` like this:

     npm install pcap

 This will install the pcap libraries and three executable.

-If you want to hack on the code, and I encourage you to do so, use git to clone the repository on github:
+If you want to hack on the code, and I encourage you to do so, use `git` to clone the repository on github:

     git clone git://github.com/mranney/node_pcap.git